 This $1,000 minimum only applies to your first deposit.
 After that, you can choose to deposit as much or as little as you’d like.
 Just keep in mind that your plan may go off track if your contributions don’t match what you set out in your investment plan.
 We suggest maintaining a balance of $1,000 or more to ensure your portfolio is always diversified.

-If you’d like to join the pilot, you must meet the following criteria:
+To open an account, you must meet the following criteria:

 If you transfer money/assets directly from RBC InvestEase to another financial institution, a fee of $135 + applicable sales tax will be charged.
 If you transfer to another RBC company or withdraw in the form a cheque, then we will waive the $135 fee.